iamnotluka/combination-sum/README.md

 ## Demo
 You can also run demo.py the same way that will show all the steps algorithm took to find the solution.

+## What I learned?
+This assignment tested my problem solving skills, and solving combination sum problem increased my understanding of backgracking algorithms and tree search algorithms.
+I also improved my understanding of Time and Space Complexity of algorithms.